JohnEarnest/Decker/docs/decker.md

 Pointer Interface
 -----------------
 The pointer interface represents the global state of the user's pointing device, such as a mouse, pen, or touchscreen.
 Its attributes will update live at 60hz, even if a script is running.
+The coordinates of the pointer are always in "screen space"; pixels relative to the top-left corner of the card.
+If you want to compare pointer coordinates to the position of a widget, you should use `widget.offset` rather than `widget.pos`, to properly reflect the screen coordinates of widgets nested within contraptions or prototypes.

 | Name       | Description                                                             |
 | :--------- | :---------------------------------------------------------------------- |